sbb151/phd-programming/session-2/README.md

 # Session 2 notes

-## An excellenet resource for PostgreSQL programming
+## An excellent resource for PostgreSQL programming
 [Tutorialspoint](https://www.tutorialspoint.com/postgresql/)

 ## Some Stata basics with data